#GetFried in Juliette, Georgia!

 Across the street from The Honeycomb, this cute little red building sells gifts and other fun finds!

-Beside The Honeycomb, you’ll find this is truly the cutest lil gift shop EVVAH according to owner Ms. Nancy Mason.
-You’ll find candles, soaps, wax melts, jams, and jellies—it’s a great place to pick up unique items for gift-giving.
+Beside The Honeycomb, you’ll find the cutest gift shop with candles, soaps, wax melts, jams, and jellies.
+It’s a great place to pick up unique items for gift-giving.

 Juliette Opry House